Nikon D5000 Comparison Review

 The Nikon D5000 is a DSLR (Digital Single Lens Reflex) camera that was announced in April 2009 and is equipped with an APS-C sensor.
 It offers a resolution of 12.2 megapixel.

-The Nikon D5000 has a Camera Elo of 1485.
+Is the Nikon D5000 a good camera?
+The D5000 has a Camera Elo of 1480.
 This rating puts the D5000 below average of all digital single lens reflex cameras.
 In terms of its sensor size category (APS cameras), the D5000 also ranks below average. – Well, the Nikon D5000 is more than 10 years old, and there have been many other good digital cameras released since 2009.

 |Digital single lens reflex|